Keyhole-Koro/PoliTopicsWeb/infra/README.md

 ## Services

-- **localstack**: Emulates AWS DynamoDB and S3.
+- **localstack**: Emulates AWS DynamoDB, S3, IAM, Lambda, and API Gateway.
 Buckets for article payloads and the SPA build are created through the init script.
 - **app**: Runs the backend TypeScript service in watch mode.

 ## Usage